use-ink/ink-docs/docs/basics/storing-values.md

 slug: /basics/storing-values
 ---

-Here is how you store some simple values in storage:
+Here is how you store simple values in storage:

 ```rust
 #[ink(storage)]